 Razer Viper Ultimate Lightest Wireless Gaming Mouse: Fastest Gaming Switches - 20K DPI Optical Sensor - Chroma Lighting - 8 Programmable Buttons - 70 Hr Battery - Classic Black

-The lightest wireless mouse currently available.
+The lightest wireless mouse on this list.

 Vertical mice are great for improving ergonomics without changing the layout of your mouse too much.
 And the Logitech MX Vertical is by far the best option.
 Logitech puts a lot of research into its ergonomic products, so you can be sure you’re buying a mouse that can back up its claims.
 It also has two reprogrammable buttons that, just like the Master MX 3, can be customized in-depth thanks to Logitech Options.

-You can also expect the MX Vertical to last about four months on a full charge thanks to its rechargeable battery.
+You can also expect the MX Vertical to last about four months on a full charge, thanks to its rechargeable battery.

 Logitech MX Vertical Wireless Mouse – Advanced Ergonomic Design Reduces Muscle Strain, Control and Move Content Between 3 Windows and Apple Computers (Bluetooth or USB), Rechargeable, Graphite